philc/book-notes/lifestyle/the little book of hygge - meik wiking.md

 * The author (who researches happiness) believes Danes are happy because of 1) the welfare state, and 2) abundant, deep social connections.
 Hygge contributes to developing meaningful connections.
-* Savoring good food and gratitude, and being thanful for it, are hygge.
+* Savoring good food and gratitude, and being thankful for it, are hygge.
 * "Research also shows that grateful people tend to recover more quickly from trauma and suffering than others and are less likely to get stressed in different situations."
 * "Hygge may function as a driver for happiness on an everyday basis.
 Hygge gives us the language,